 (1.1) The ministry staff should regularly work to identify potential leaders, connecting with them intentionally with the intent of making an appointment to get to know them and begin the evaluation process.

 (1.2) Potential leaders should be identified using a number of different methods (regular database review, weekly first-time guest lists, lobby conversations, leadership event participants, etc.).
 Potential leaders will also make themselves known via communication cards, assimilation classes, etc.

-(1.3) The Ministry Staff member should be quickly assessing the “classification” a potential leader fits into (A, B, or C) with the intention of spending time only with “A” leaders.
-Potential leaders who fit more in the B or C classification should be delegated to volunteer leaders for follow up, development, and connection with a ministry team.
+(1.3) The Ministry Staff member should quickly assess the “classification” a potential leader fits into (A, B, or C) with the intention of spending time only with “A” leaders.
+Potential leaders who fit more in the B or C classification should be delegated to volunteer leaders for follow-up, development, and connection with a ministry team.